novix-sa/Pyplan/docs/Quick Start.md

 Second, as we will later see, when creating apps,  **controls for interacting with those apps** will be created using indexes.

 ### **Module**
-Modules are meant to contain group of nodes in a way to organize large models.
-For example if your model is an integrated planning tool of a manufacturing company, the influence diagram could look like this:
+Modules are meant to contain groups of nodes as a means of organizing large models.
+For example, if your model is an integrated planning tool of a manufacturing company, the influence diagram would look like this:
 ![enter image description here](http://img.pyplan.org/Quick_start_IBP_diagram.png)

-Where each module contains the underlying logic of each area of a company.
+Where each module contains the underlying logic of each area of the company.
 In this example, the Supply & Operation Planning Module looks like this:

 ![S&OP](http://img.pyplan.org/Quick_start_sop.png)